rudratalur/qr-code-component-main/README.md

 ![](./images/Screenshot%20(246).png)

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-This is a solution to the [here](https://rudratalur-qr-code.netlify.app/).
+You can check the site hosted [here](https://rudratalur-qr-code.netlify.app/).

 ## Table of contents